Gabriella439/slides/marketing/marketing.md

 Based on that which market do I believe Haskell target?

-# Lots of caveats

-Please take the upcoming suggestions with a very large grain of salt:

-> * I don't mean to suggest that all other work is useless
->
-> * Volunteers can do whatever they want with their time
->
->   This advice is for people looking for new ways to contribute
->
-> * I could be wrong
->
->   My viewpoint is biased by my own experiences
->
-> * Going mainstream is not the be-all and end-all
->
->   We Haskell programmers avoid (success at all costs)

 # Interpreters

 If I had to suggest a market, I would focus on interpreters: